Sighisoara: Medieval Citadel & Old Town

 What is the Clock Tower and can you go inside?

 The roof you see is younger than the tower.
 A fire in 1676 set off the town’s gunpowder store, and the tower was rebuilt between March and September 1677 in the baroque shape it keeps today, with the colourful tiles added in 1894.
-Two things reward the climb inside.
+The climb inside pays off twice.
 First, the clock itself: two faces about 2.3 metres across, driven by an old wooden mechanism and a newer metal one, with a set of seven carved wooden figures, one for each day of the week, that rotate into view on their little stage.
 Second, the tower now holds the History Museum of Sighisoara, so you climb through rooms of archaeology, old pharmacy and medical kit, furniture and craft tools on your way up to the gallery, where the whole red-roofed citadel and the hills beyond open up below you.
-Entry is a small fee, on recent visitor reports somewhere around 15 to 20 lei, though the exact price is set locally, so check at the desk rather than trusting an old figure.
+Entry is 50 lei for an adult and 15 lei for pupils and students on the tariff the town hall’s museum service published for 2026, with a 70-lei combined ticket that adds the medieval weapons collection and the torture room; older listings still quote 15 to 20 lei, so trust the desk rather than a stale figure.
+Our Sighisoara Clock Tower guide takes the museum floor by floor, from the seven clock gods to the torture room’s six-kilo shame stone.

 Was Dracula really born in Sighisoara?

-This is the headline everyone comes with, and it deserves an honest answer: probably not in the way the signs claim.
+This is the headline everyone comes with, and it deserves a straight answer: probably not in the way the signs claim.
 The house on the citadel square, Casa Vlad Dracul, is marketed as the birthplace of Vlad the Impaler, the 15th-century Wallachian ruler whose byname Dracula, “son of the dragon”, Bram Stoker borrowed for his novel.
 The popular version says Vlad was born here in 1431, while his father, Vlad Dracul, sheltered in the town during a period of exile.
-It is a good story and the house leans into it hard.
+It’s a good story and the house leans into it hard.

-Here is what the documents actually support.
+Here’s what the documents actually support.
 The records for this building show only that a mint operated in it between 1433 and 1436, which is why Dracul, who was minting coins in Sighisoara at the time, is linked to it at all.
 The plaque naming it Vlad’s birthplace went up only in 1976, and the idea that the family lived here was first floated in 1945 by a doctor, not a historian, who thought a portrait on the wall resembled Vlad’s father.
 A working mint is an odd place to house an exiled prince and his pregnant wife.
 So enjoy the house, which is genuinely one of the oldest stone buildings in the citadel, have a look at the little weapons museum upstairs or a meal in the restaurant below, but take the birthplace claim with a pinch of salt.
 And keep the two apart in your head: Vlad Tepes was a real and brutal ruler, not a vampire, and the caped count is pure fiction.
-If you want an actual castle with the Dracula marketing, that is Bran Castle, a couple of hours south, which has its own thin thread to the legend.
+If you want an actual castle with the Dracula marketing, that’s Bran Castle, a couple of hours south, which has its own thin thread to the legend.
+For the man behind the myth, from Vlad’s real reign to where the vampire came from, see our Dracula in Romania guide.

 What is the Covered Stairway, and where does it go?

 Near the top of the citadel the cobbles give way to one of Sighisoara’s most photogenic oddities: the Scholars’ Stairs (Scara Scolarilor), a long wooden tunnel of steps climbing the last stretch of the hill.
 It was built in 1642 to let children and churchgoers reach the school and the church at the summit without slipping on ice or mud in winter, which tells you how hard the Transylvanian weather could be.
 It once had 300 steps; 176 of them survive and are still the way up.
-Walking it is free, it is covered the whole way, and it is the quiet, atmospheric part of the visit after the busier squares below.
+Walking it’s free, it’s covered the whole way, and it’s the quiet, atmospheric part of the visit after the busier squares below.

 At the top waits the Church on the Hill (Biserica din Deal), the Gothic Lutheran church that crowns the citadel.
 It was first mentioned in a document in 1345, keeps late-15th-century frescoes and a Gothic altarpiece dedicated to Saint Martin from 1520, and shares the hilltop with the old Saxon cemetery.
-It is the highest point of the town and a natural place to pause before heading back down.
-Save it for last: the climb is the payoff, and the view back over the roofs from up here is the one people remember.
+It’s the highest point of the town and a natural place to pause before heading back down.
+Save it for last: the climb is the payoff, and the view back over the roofs from up here’s the one people remember.

 What else is inside the citadel walls?

 Two more churches are worth knowing.
 On the citadel square stands the former Church of the Dominican Monastery, first attested in 1298, a late-Gothic hall church with a bronze font from 1440 and a baroque organ, now the Lutheran parish church of the town.
-And if your visit lands in the last weekend of July, you will hit the Festival of Medieval Arts and Crafts, when the citadel fills with costume parades, troubadour music and street performers; it is the busiest and most theatrical time to come, for better or worse, so book a room early if those are your dates.
+And if your visit lands in the last weekend of July, you’ll hit the Festival of Medieval Arts and Crafts, when the citadel fills with costume parades, troubadour music and street performers; it’s the busiest and most theatrical time to come, for better or worse, so book a room early if those are your dates.
+Exact dates move slightly year to year, so check the current weekend in our Romania events calendar before you commit.

 How long do you need in Sighisoara?

-But there is a real case for staying the night, and it is the same case as in every walled town: day-trippers and coach groups own the citadel from late morning to late afternoon, and they leave.
+But there’s a real case for staying the night, and it’s the same case as in every walled town: day-trippers and coach groups own the citadel from late morning to late afternoon, and they leave.
 Book a guesthouse inside the walls and you get the lanes almost to yourself at dawn and after dusk, lit and empty, which is when the place is at its best.
-If you are choosing where to sleep, aim for a room inside the citadel rather than in the newer town below, so the whole old centre is on your doorstep.
+If you’re choosing where to sleep, aim for a room inside the citadel rather than in the newer town below, so the whole old centre is on your doorstep.

 How do you get to Sighisoara?

 By road, Sighisoara is about 120 kilometres from Brasov, roughly 90 from Sibiu and around 275 from Bucharest.
-A car makes most sense if you are stitching together the Saxon countryside around it, the fortified-church villages that the railway skips, rather than for the town itself, where you will park below and walk up anyway.
-If trains do not fit your route, a fixed-price transfer from Brasov or the nearest airport takes the timetable juggling out of it.
-Wherever you are coming from, remember Romania is not in the euro: bring a little cash in lei for the museum and the small fees.
+A car makes most sense if you’re stitching together the Saxon countryside around it, the fortified-church villages that the railway skips, rather than for the town itself, where you’ll park below and walk up anyway.
+Our Saxon villages route uses Sighisoara as the overnight stop on a two-day drive out to Viscri, Rupea, Biertan and Malancrav, if that countryside is the point of your trip.
+If trains don’t fit your route, a fixed-price transfer from Brasov or the nearest airport takes the timetable juggling out of it.
+Wherever you’re coming from, remember Romania isn’t in the euro: bring a little cash in lei for the museum and the small fees.

 What to see around Sighisoara